 A green oasis amid Auckland's urban and industrial sprawl, this park offers open pastures and expansive views.

 Huia is a quiet settlement by the Manukau Harbour.
 It has tidal beaches, picnic spots, campsites and a huge choice of walks.

 The Hunua Falls area has a large, flat area with picnic tables, and toilets only 10m from the large car park.
-While the Wairoa River may be suitable for swimming, the waterfall pool is considered unsafe.
+Swimming is considered unsafe.

 These bush clad ranges with streams, waterfalls and magnificent vistas offer a natural playground less than an hours drive from Auckland.
 The park is the largest native forest in the Auckland region.
 Read important information about Kauri Protection.